Skip to main content

 Speaker Disclosures:

-Financial: Christy Bryce has employment relationships with Kentucky Academic & Behavioral Response to Intervention.
+Financial: Christy Bryce has employment relationships with Kentucky Academic & Behavioral Response to Intervention and Elevate Academy.
 She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Christy Bryce has no relevant non-financial relationships.